Eva Victor: Career

-They have received press for the videos they post on Twitter that have gone viral.
-They performed some of these videos at a live event hosted by Buzzfeed in 2019.
+A number of comedy videos they have posted on Twitter have gone viral.
+They performed some of these videos at a live event hosted by BuzzFeed in 2019.
 Victor also makes videos for Comedy Central.

-Victor appeared as Rian beginning in the fifth season of Billions and the first season of Super Pumped as Susan Fowler on Showtime.
+Victor appeared in recurring roles in some of television series aired on Showtime, first as Rian in Billions and later as Susan Fowler in the first season of Super Pumped.
 In December 2019, Victor was cast in Jonah Feingold's directorial debut Dating and New York.